tools-alexuser01/lyricli/README.md

 that.
 This would let us "watch" lyricli without hammering the lyrics wiki api

+Also, during the enable phase, sources like iTunes should check for proper OS and stop if they're not in their home turf.

 ### Leave Feedback Please! ###

 If you decide to use or hack away at Lyricly, please don't forget to